surfer190/fixes/docs/python/after-dropping-into-ipdb-terminal-no-longer-types-commands.md

 category: Python
 date: '2022-07-12'
 summary: ''
-title: After Dropoping into a Python Debugger (like ipdb) the Prompt does not type back commands
+title: After Dropping into a Python Debugger the Prompt does not type back commands
 ---

-## After Dropoping into a Python Debugger (like ipdb) the Prompt does not type back commands
+## After Dropping into a Python Debugger the Prompt does not type back commands

 If you have encountered this problem.
 Just type `reset` in the terminal.